 You, as a car owning consumer, might not find this technology completely attractive.
-One component that's been particularly problematic for some people is that all of the data collecting that's associated with telematics devices raises a number of privacy concerns.
+One worrisome aspect of this telematics data collecting are a number of privacy concerns.

-"Studies have shown that the biggest reason consumers don’t use telematics-based insurance programs is … they are concerned about what is being tracked and who is getting access to it," Passmore shares.
+"Studies have shown that the biggest reason consumers don’t use telematics-based insurance programs is … they're concerned about what is being tracked and who is getting access to it," Passmore shares.

 Some insurance providers have decided to limit the kinds of data they track.
 Also, some states have passed legislation that addresses how these gadgets are used.
-They are requiring companies to be clear about exactly what they monitor.
+They're requiring companies to be clear about exactly what they monitor.

-And then there's the fact that at some point insurers are likely to use some or all of the data they pull from telematics devices to penalize people with poor driving habits by increasing their rates.
+But at some point insurers are likely to use the data they pull from telematics devices to penalize people with poor driving habits by increasing their rates.

 Before you think, "who cares, I'm a great driver," consider that a lot of people aren't great at judging their driving skills.
-It’s a fair bet that you could agree to participate in one of the many usage based insurance programs available on the market today or in the near future and shortly thereafter find yourself paying more for your car insurance than you expected.
+There's a good chance that if you participate in a usage based insurance program, your rates will increase.
 You might end even end up paying more than you do now.

 There seems to be little doubt that telematics devices will continue to impact car insurers and rates for the foreseeable future.

 According to the Boston based research firm SMA, as much as 36 percent of U.S. providers in this space are expected to roll out usage based insurance or UBI programs by 2020.
 These are terms often used to describe the convergence of telematics and car insurance.